 My son Joshua wanted a “magic show” for his 8th birthday.
 He really loves magic.
 All of the theme party ideas needed to have a magic part to them, including the games, the cake, the party goods and the decorations.

 I purchased the magic party goods from Birthday Express, which were perfect since they were in the colors my son loves.
 I sent out the invitations a couple weeks before the party and the kids were all talking about it at my son’s school.
 We have our parties in the garage and front yard since there is a lot of room and we usually have quite a few people at our parties.

 I wanted the garage to look like a stage for the magic show.
-So I made six-foot tall magic wands to hold up my theatre walls and then decorated the walls with magic woods, cards and stars.
+So I made six-foot tall magic wands to hold up my theater walls and then decorated the walls with magic woods, cards and stars.
 I hung stars from the ceiling with nylon thread and everyone thought they were floating in air.

 I made a 4ft. tall white rabbit and had him standing where the magic show was going to be.
 It looked like he was going to do the show.

 Magic Theme Party Ideas for Games